ChauhanSRishabh/movie-ticket-booking-api/README.md

 This end-point uses GET method to retrieve data about all the unreserved seats at a screen.
 The parameter used is 'status' with possible value as 'unreserved'.

-The URL for this endpoint: http://127.0.0.1:5000//screens/inox/seats?status=unreserved
+The URL for this endpoint would look like: http://127.0.0.1:5000//screens/inox/seats?status=unreserved
 Here, '?' denotes the start of URL parameters, after which numerous parameters can exist in the form of key-value pairs separated by '&'.
 Our endpoint uses just one parameter.

 To handle this request add the following code to **views.py** file.